S3661949/Team-37/TeamProfileDraft.md

 VARK: V-10 / A-7 / RW-6 / K-7 <br/>
 Creativity Score: 66.43 <br/>
 <br/>
 This information is helpful to the group as it provides insight on our individual personalities and how we like to learn.
-This insight helps us divide roles to the individuals in the groups and helps us understand how we are best to collaborate with each other to complete this assessment.
+This insight helps us divide roles to the individuals in the group and helps us understand how we are best to collaborate with each other to complete this assessment.

 <br/>